Having heart failure means that for some

 unusually tired or weak

-Symptoms occur because the heart is not
+Symptoms occur because the heart does not

 efficiently.
-This can cause fluid to pool in the feet and legs due
+This can cause fluid to pool in the feet and

 Medication and making changes to the way you